So you think that money is the root of all evil. Have you ever asked what is the root of all money?

 Who in turn will use it to buy other stuff, and in this way the counterfeited money slowly trickles out into the rest of the economy.
 This extra money has two important effects:

-Because there is more money going around, with the same amount of goods, the prices will rise.
+Because there’s more money going around, with the same amount of goods, the prices will rise.
 For instance if all the money in the world would double overnight, then naturally all prices would double too.
 Yesterday’s $100 bill would today only get you $50 worth of stuff today.

-When prices rise and the same amount of money buys you less stuff, we call it inflation.The opposite is deflation, when money increases in value and buys you more stuff.While it may sound strange, technology has been deflating in price forever.
-When computers were just introduced they were extremely expensive, but now everyone and their mother literally has one in their pocket, and probably several at home.
-Some even have one on their wrist.
-It’s how my grandmother could buy candy for one cent (0.01 SEK) when she was a child, while today our smallest coin is 1 SEK.
+When prices rise and the same amount of money buys you less stuff, we call it inflation.3 It’s how my grandmother could buy candy for one cent (0.01 SEK) when she was a child, while today our smallest coin is 1 SEK.